 Customizing an exterior room, such as an outdoor kitchen, is easy to accomplish using the tools and objects available in the Library Browser.
 Some thoughts to consider when designing an outdoor kitchen are proximity to the main house, counter space, and appliances.
-For the purposes of our example above, we created our outdoor kitchen next to the main house on an existing concrete slab patio.

 To create a concrete slab for your exterior kitchen room

 - Launch your Home Designer software program and either start a New Plan , or choose to Open the existing plan in which you would like to create your outdoor kitchen.